Frenemies (film): Jake and Murray

 The first story focuses on a teenaged science whiz at Waterbury High School named Jake Logan (Nick Robinson) who is best friends with his dog, Murray (Winston).
 A popular girl named Julianne (Stefanie Scott) tries to come between Jake and Murray, but the dog seemingly sees through her ruse.
 Determined to get another "A" in science, Julianne hatches a plan to get Murray out of her way for good, thus freeing up Jake's time to work on a science project with Julianne.
 Stealing Jake's national prize certificate in molecular astrophysics from NASA, Julianne drenches it in her perfume and drops it through the mail slot in Jake's front door.
 As Julianne expected, Murray mistakes the sabotaged NASA certificate for one of the love letters Julianne has been giving Jake, and attempts to flush it down the toilet.
 Jake is able to save his certificate but becomes angry and yells at Murray to go away.
-Murray follows his command and runs away from home, but is found by Savannah (Mary Mouser), a classmates of Jake's who loves to skateboard and has a crush on Jake.
+Murray follows his command and runs away from home, but is found by Savannah O'Neal (Mary Mouser), a classmates of Jake's who loves to skateboard and has a crush on Jake.
 Savannah shelters Murray at her house while Jake begins to worry that Murray might not return, though he manages to finish his and Julianne's science project.
 At school, Jake attempts to dress cool to impress his classmates, but then discovers Julianne's scheme to frame Murray.
 Jake refuses to give Julianne the project, and Savannah uses the opportunity to expose Julianne's longstanding ruse of using people to get A's.
 Murray appears, knocking over Julianne and the science project, and though the project is destroyed, Jake is happy to see Murray and they become best friends again.